hanwencheng/CommonSubstrings/README.md

 CommonSubstrings
 ================

-####a method for finding all common strings for node.js, which is particularly quick for large string samples.
+####a method for finding all common strings for Javascript and node.js, which is particularly quick for large string samples.
 ===
 ###Usage